-Slowly building a reputation amongst diverse audiences for his intelligent and intriguing ouvre, composer Barry Drogin has proven himself in the worlds of dance, theatre, choral and chamber music, and was recently called an "authority on contemporary opera and music theatre" by 21st Century Music magazine.
+Satisfying diverse audiences with his intelligent and intriguing ouvre, as a composer Barry Drogin has proven himself in the worlds of dance, theatre, choral and chamber music.
+As a performer of new music-theater, he has been called "disarming and refreshing" and an "exquisite communicator" by his colleagues.
+And as a writer, Barry has been called an "authority on contemporary opera and music theatre" by 21st Century Music magazine.

 Born in 1960 in Long Island, NY, Barry made his stage debut as a sailor in "H.M.S.
 Pinafore," and sang in amateur choruses and madrigal groups in school, college and in the West Village Chorale in NYC.
 In high school and college, he had major roles and worked backstage on many productions, including his own one-act play, "Fast Food."
 He started composing in high school, and while in college studied privately with Mark Kroll, Steve Wilson, Scott Wheeler, Elie Siegmeister and Gil Robbins.
 He also studied electronic music with Laurie Spiegel, and corresponded for several years with Stephen Sondheim, who called his music "terrific."